mnorin/ba.sh/README.md

 So, as you can see, the best compatibility option is also the fastest.
 If you want a more secure option in bash 4+, use zero dependency constructor with "printf", if you want the best performance you can get, use bash 3-compatible eval-based version.

 When eval-based constructor used, risks are not that high in this specific case, unless you don't control class files content.
-If all classes either written by you or verified, you are probably good to go.
+If all classes are either written by you or verified, you should be safe.

 If you want to run you scripts on both bash 3 and 4+ with the safest option available for each of these versions, you will need to implement a compatibility layer for constructors that will look like this:
 ```bash